open-mmlab/mmengine/docs/en/examples/save_gpu_memory.md

 - Gradient Checkpointing

   Gradient checkpointing is a time-for-space method that compresses the model by reducing the number of saved activations, however, the unstored activations must be recomputed when calculating the gradient.
 The corresponding functionality has been implemented in the `torch.utils.checkpoint` package.
-The implementation can be briefly concluded as that, in the forward phase, the forward function passed to the checkpoint runs in `torch.no_grad` mode and saves only the input parameters and the forward function.
-Then recalculates its forward output in the reverse phase.
+The implementation can be briefly concluded as that, in the forward phase, the forward function passed to the checkpoint runs in `torch.no_grad` mode and saves only the input and the output of the forward function.
+Then recalculates its intermediate activations in the backward phase.

 - Large Model Training Techniques